influxdata/influxdb-plugin-fluent/README.md

     url             https://localhost:9999
     # Access Token used for authenticating/authorizing the InfluxDB request sent by client.
     token           my-token
+    # Turn on/off SSL for HTTP communication.
+    use_ssl         true

     # Specifies the destination bucket for writes.
     bucket          my-bucket